Petitions Signed

 Yes.
 “I was in many ways a jerk in my 20s,” Joe said in an interview.
 He regrets everything about those bad decisions — lies and financial scheming.
 But if Joe had been imprisoned according to sentencing guidelines for fraud, he would likely have been released more than two decades ago.

-Joe Hunt has white privilege.
-But over-sentencing, life without parole, and criminal justice reform mostly affect minorities.
+Don’t over-sentencing, life without parole, and criminal justice reform mostly affect minorities.

 This is absolutely true: African Americans are incarcerated at more than twice the rate of whites in America.
 Problems with the criminal justice system disproportionately impact minority communities, by an extremely wide margin.
 But any person who knows the anguish of having an innocent yet incarcerated family member knows this: we cannot be silent.